liiuuiil/ee285sp19/README.md

     python test.py --dataroot ./datasets/285cyclegan --name 285cyclegan_cyclegan --model cycle_gan
 ### Results
-    check test results at the newly produced 'cycleGANs_outputs' file we focus on transferring from landscape photographs to two artistic styles, Pointillism and Abstract Expressionism style.
+    check test results at the newly produced 'cycleGANs_outputs' file We think highly of the quality of transferring from landscape photographs to two artistic styles, Pointillism and Abstract Expressionism style.
    * Pointillism style